deepset-ai/haystack-evaluation/architectures/architectures.md

 ## Baseline: simple RAG

-This is the baseline RAG technique, that uses the retriever to retrieve the top-k documents and then uses the generator to generate the answer.
+This is the baseline RAG technique, that retrieves the top-k documents and then uses the generator to generate the answer.

 TODO: add image with the architecture/pipeline